 The truth is, after an affair, only you and your spouse can determine if you are able to move forward with the marriage.

-According to Laurie Puhn, a divorce lawyer and mediation attorney, it is possible, but difficult, for a marriage to stay together once an infidelity is revealed.
+According to Laurie Puhn, a lawyer and mediation specialist, it is possible, but difficult, for a marriage to stay together once an infidelity is revealed.
 “To most people, a marriage with a betrayer is not a marriage,” she says.
 “Some people stake everything on loyalty and honesty and it is not repairable.

 Sometimes the only option you will see is divorce.
 And while divorce is an emotional process.
 But it can also be a financial one, involving lawyers, division of marital property, and deciding on alimony and child support.
 Below we provide a quick overview of these aspects of a divorce.